 Awards, trophies and medals are great incentives to boost the productivity and morale of the recipients.
-In the sports world, trophies are well known to be highly valued and corporates are now recognising the need for recognising achievements for their appraisal programs aiming at different targets.
+In the sports world, trophies are well known to be highly valued and corporates are now appreciating the need for recognising achievements for their appraisal programs aiming at different targets.
 These trends have created a huge market for awards, trophies, and medals.
-Gifts serve a variety of purposes clubs, companies, and organisations are look for perfect guidance to get the best out of their investment.
+Gifts serve a variety of purposes and clubs, companies, and organisations are looking for perfect guidance to get the best out of their investment.

 A wide selection of custom awards, trophies and medals are available, So before making any decision about buying, it helps to know what is available and identify what your needs are.

 - One-time trophies are good for individual recipients whereas perpetual trophies are suitable for team recognition.

 - Trophies can be supplied with column risers and figurines.

 - Trophies may have a base made from the same or different material.
 A base for one-time trophies maybe small enough to bear the trophy with a small plate for engraving a few details.
 A base for perpetual trophies is often larger than standard products to cover more details year-after-year.